Our Skilled Surgical Procedures

 Pre-Surgical Instructions for Your Pets

-Most pets are ready to go home between 5.00 pm - 6.00 pm.
-When you come to pick up your pet, please remember that they may still be in a groggy stage.
-Generally by evening they are back to ‘normal’, but take it easy with them.
-Let them rest.
+Most pets are ready to go home between 5pm-6pm.
+When you come to pick up your pet, please remember that they may still be in a groggy state.
+Generally by the later evening they are back to “normal”, but take it easy with them and let them rest.
 Only give about half their normal amount of food for dinner, and very little water (they may be a bit nauseous).

 Follow us on